 Courtney's expert tip: They have a secret menu, which you can find out if you ask the cashier.
 However, best to do this when the lineup is not cascading onto the street.

-Recommended for Take Out because: Fresh fish in the heart of the city with a fine attention to detail.
+Recommended for Take Out because: Fresh fish in the heart of the city with fine attention to detail.

 Courtney's expert tip: If you are with a crowd, their sushi platter easily feeds 2-4 people.

 Fresh restaurant opened its doors in 1999, way before "clean eating" and "vegetarian" were on the lips of every second Torontonian.
-As the times changed to make healthy choices not about deprivation, Fresh grew along with it, opening four locations around the city.
+As the times changed to make healthy choices, not about deprivation, Fresh grew along with it, opening four locations around the city.
 Tables are always packed and there is almost always a wait, but you can call ahead for easy pick-up and or use their online ordering system which will alert you to the specials of the day.
 If you decide to go vegetarian but not virtuous, their poutine is a Canadian dream, smothered in their roasted mushroom gravy.

 Recommended for Take Out because: Fresh is a vegetarian institution in Toronto and it has never been easier to help a delicious plant-based meal get in your belly.

-Courtney's expert tip: With matcha lattes and espresso based drinks, you might as well also order your afternoon pick-me-up.
+Courtney's expert tip: With matcha lattes and espresso-based drinks, you might as well also order your afternoon pick-me-up.

-When it comes time to pick up lunch, choices came seem worse for the wear when you are trying to stay in reasonable shape.
+When it comes time to pick up lunch, choices can seem worse for the wear when you are trying to stay in reasonable shape.
 Should you cross your fingers and hope that the item in front of you will not make you balloon?
 Going to iQ Food Co with three locations takes the ingredients and puts them in front of you in a bare format.
 A cardboard takeout box awaits waiting to be decorated with greens or grains with toppings ranging from avocado to sesame seeds to tempeh.
 You can get your inner chef on without having to wield a knife or wear an apron.
 There are some pre-made boxes, such as the Pimento with aged white cheddar, avocado, fresh corn, green ranch dressing and more.

 Recommended for Take Out because: Seasonal, tasty bowls and salads that will fill you right up for just over $10.